ncatlab/nlab-content/pages/9/6/4/6/26469/content.md

 ### Regular conditionals from a joint distribution

-Using the disintegration theorem we can obtain conditional probability distributions in a way that generalizes the discrete formula
+Using the disintegration theorem, we can obtain conditional probability distributions in a way that generalizes the discrete formula
 $$
 p(b|a) = \frac{p(a,b)}{p(a)}
 $$